Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/giftCards.md

 ## Gift Cards [/values/giftCards]

 A Gift Card is Value that starts as identified by a code.
 The code is kept secret and used to access the Value.
-A Gift Card can be used anonymously or claimed and attached to a Contact for later use.
+A Gift Card can be used anonymously or assigned and attached to a Contact for later use.

 {% include 'endpoints/values-giftCards-create.md' %}
 {% include 'endpoints/values-giftCards-get.md' %}